mmaltsev/mmaltsev/README.md

 I build **developer tools and API-first products**.

-I’m a **Senior Product Manager** with 5+ years of experience working on **developer platforms, open-source tooling, and B2B SaaS** and over 10 years in software engineering and analytics roles.
+I’m a **Senior Product Manager** with 5+ years of experience working on **developer platforms, open-source tooling, and B2B SaaS** and 10+ years in software engineering and analytics.

 Most of my work is close to engineering: clear product strategy, strong DX, and scalable systems.
-I’ve shipped **SDKs, CLIs, extensibility frameworks, and API-first services** used by developers and partners at scale.
+I’ve shipped **libraries, CLIs, SDKs, extensibility frameworks, and API-first services** used by developers and partners at scale.

 **What I work on**